 There are really two places to put the incision, one is the inner aspect of the arm, the other is on the posterior aspect.
 By far, the most cosmetically appealing position for this incision is the inner aspect of the arm.

-Arm lift scar locations
+Arm lift scar position favored by most women?

 There is primarily an inner arm scar which is a minimal armlift, however, it is used in patients with moderate lipodystrophy and not for patients with extensive skin lipodystrophy.